NeilSinclair/prompt_workshop/the_researcher/the_researcher_1.md

 **Tips and suggestions:**

-- You can give your research assistant here a personality, such as an "Organisational design expert".
+- You can give your research assistant here a new personality, such as an "Organisational design expert".

 - You can ask you researcher to, for example, prioritise the top 3 three points, and give reasons for its prioritisation.